splunk/TA-slack-add-on-for-splunk/README.md

 Please follow the following steps to create a dedicated Slack App for this Add-on.
 Further documentation can be found [here](https://api.slack.com/admins/audit-logs#install).

+The Slack Add-on for Splunk supports two authentication ways
+- **Basic Authentication**:  Requires the User OAuth Token from your Slack App.
+- **OAuth 2.o - Authorization Code Grant Type**:  Requires the Client Id & Client Secret from your Slack App.

+The process of creating a Slack App for both authentication types is nearly identical.
+Once the Slack App setup is complete, you will obtain the necessary credentials for authentication.

 1. [**Create a Slack app**](https://api.slack.com/apps).
-2. **Add Redirect URL**.
+2. **Enable Private distribution** - This step will allow installing the App to organization.
+    - In the app's settings, select Manage Distribution from the left navigation.
+Under the section titled **Share Your App with Other Workspaces on Your Grid**.
+    - Click `Enable Org-Wide App Installation > Opt into Org level Apps > Enable Org-Readiness`.
+    - Once done, the Private distribution has been successfully enabled for your app.
+3. **Add Redirect URL** (Only for OAuth 2.o - Authorization Code Grant Type)

+    **Note**: You can skip this step if you plan to use Basic Authentication with a User OAuth Token
     - In the app's settings, select OAuth & Permissions from the left navigation.
 Scroll down to the section titled **Redirect URLs**.
     - Open **Slack Add-on for Splunk** in Splunk.
-Go to `Configuration > Account > Add`.
+Go to `Configuration > Account > Add > Auth Type > OAuth 2.0 - Authorization Code Grant Type`.
 The Redirect URI will show up in the `Redirect url` field.
     - Click Add New Redirect URL.
 Copy & Paste the URL that was obtained from the last step here.
     - Click the Save URLs button.
-3. **Scopes**
+4. **Scopes**
     - In the app's settings, select OAuth & Permissions from the left navigation.
 Scroll down to the section titled **Scopes**.
     - Click Add an OAuth Scope under User Token Scopes.
 Add the `auditlogs:read` scope.
     - Click Add an OAuth Scope under Bot Token Scopes.
 Add the `chat:write` scope.
-4. **Enable Private distribution**
-    - In the app's settings, select Manage Distribution from the left navigation.
-Under the section titled **Share Your App with Other Workspaces on Your Grid**.
-    - Click `Enable Org-Wide App Installation > Opt into Org level Apps > Enable Org-Readiness`.
-    - Once done, the Private distribution has been successfully enabled for your app.
+    - Scroll up to the OAuth Tokens section, click `Install to Organization`.
+    - Click `Allow` in the pop-up window.
+5. **User OAuth Token** (Only for Basic Authorization)
+    - Under the OAuth Token Section, the User OAuth Token is ready to use.
-5. **Client ID & Client Secret**
+6. **Client ID & Client Secret** (Only for OAuth 2.o - Authorization Code Grant Type)
     - In the app's settings, select Basic Information from the left navigation.
     - The Client ID & Client Secret are ready to use.